asciamanna/asciamanna.github.io/_drafts/collective-code-ownership-and-conways-law.md

 ## Common Misapplication

 When considering collective code ownership the collective is the team.
-To be clear, I consider the team the small group of people who are collaborating daily on changes in the codebase, hopefully using techniques like mob and pair programming.
+To be clear, I consider the team the small group of people who are collaborating daily on changes in the codebase, hopefully relying on collaborative development techniques.
 Commonly, multi-team organizations misunderstand collective code ownership to mean that anyone on any development team can make any code changes to any part of the codebase at any time; I call this organization-wide code ownership.
 This often has disastrous effects on the quality of the software and the morale of the teams.

 ## Problems with Organization-Wide Code Ownership
 As features get created and code is changed to support these new features, it is important to have long-term care of the codebase.
 Having a team focused on the health and vision of the codebase enables iterative and emergent techniques like evolutionary design.
 Allowing anyone to make any change to a codebase without the vision or context of the code often results in chaos and churn for the software organization and worse yet defects escaping into production.